 If your marketing team are reassessing their communications for the next few months, why not get marketing and the product team in a room?
 There is plenty of content that could help small businesses, and keep your phone lines quieter too: explainer video content, useful pointers on social media, a series of super-clear onboarding emails, detailed troubleshooting guides, actionable FAQs.
 These all provide value to a customer and help them in a time of need.

-Be the human face of business for your customers
+Be the human face of small business support

 The most important thing businesses can do at the moment, is to be human!
 Empathy, compassion and understanding are critical.
 Not only in helping customers through these unprecedented times, but for communities.
 Be as helpful as you can, as often as you can, and the effects of your support will be felt far and wide.

-For more advice or questions on how to support your SMB customers, get in touch.
+For more advice or questions on how to provide support for your small business customers, get in touch.
 We’ve been helping organisations do just that for over a decade and would be happy to assist.
 If you’re an existing partner, remember your account managers are always there to support you, provide advice and share best practices.